What is scleroderma?

 Is scleroderma genetic?

-Most patients do not have any relatives with scleroderma and their children do not get scleroderma.
+Most individuals with scleroderma do not have any relatives with scleroderma and their children do not get scleroderma.
 Research indicates that there is a susceptibility gene, which raises the likelihood of getting scleroderma, but by itself does not cause the disease.

 What is the treatment for scleroderma?